If you click this website’s links I may earn a small commission.

-OK, so this one is maybe more of a summer activity, but if you send my children outside with a big plastic mixing bowl and a wooden spoon, instructing them to ‘make some potions’ they will be in the garden for HOURS.
+OK, so this one is maybe more part of summer after school activities, but if you send my children outside with a big plastic mixing bowl and a wooden spoon, instructing them to ‘make some potions’ they will be in the garden for HOURS.

 Bear with me on this one.
 This is an activity we’ve started doing recently, and because we’re using numbers and writing lists I feel massively smug that I’m teaching my kids things while playing with them (yeah, I’ve never been a natural at this).
 I instruct Elfie to collect things from around the house and set up a ‘shop’, labelling each item with a price.
 Then Hux and I make a shopping list together and buy things from the shop, making Elfie add up as she goes.
 Then we swap roles.
 Education: done.
 Mummy’s favourite activity: done.
 BOOM!
 Supermum!